Training and Curriculum

 Clinical Inpatient Rotations (all purely consult services)

-• Transplant Service — Fellows on the transplant rotation work one-on-one with a nephrology transplant attending in a mix of inpatient and outpatient settings.
-This fellow will be responsible for all kidney transplant consultations throughout the medical center, as well as all inpatient transplant kidney biopsies.
-In addition, the fellow will attend transplant listing conference and monthly M&M conferences.
-Therefore, a first-year fellow will have direct access to all aspects of kidney transplantation.
+• Transplant Nephrology Service Fellows on this rotation work one-on-one with a transplant nephrology attending across both inpatient and outpatient settings.
+Responsibilities include managing all kidney transplant consultations throughout the medical center and performing inpatient transplant kidney biopsies.
+Fellows also participate in the transplant listing conference and monthly morbidity and mortality (M&M) conferences, ensuring comprehensive exposure to all aspects of kidney transplantation—starting in the first year.

 Ambulatory Clinics and Outpatient Clinical Immersion